hemantobora/auto-mock/GETTING_STARTED.md

 ```bash
 ./automock init --project user-api --provider anthropic
 ```

+Note: when you pass `--provider anthropic` (or `openai` / `template`) the init flow will preselect that provider for AI generation and avoid asking you to choose a provider interactively.
+It will still ensure the provider's API key is set (e.g., `ANTHROPIC_API_KEY` or `OPENAI_API_KEY`) and will prompt you to enter it if necessary.

 **Prompt examples:**
 - "REST API for a blog: posts, comments, users, authentication"